 - Four aluminum dampers — Good smoking and low ‘n’ slow cooking is all about controlling the airflow.
 Weber installed 4 rust-resistant aluminum dampers on this cooker — one at the top, and three around the bottom.
 This is great for allowing you to fine tune airflow for hitting and holding your temperature.
 It also lets you compensate for a cross-breeze with ease.

-So as not to overlook anything important, let’s go over some of the details of the smokey mountain that aren’t as quantifiable.
+So as not to overlook anything important, let’s go over some details of the smokey mountain that aren’t as quantifiable.

 Ease of Use